free-audio/clap/spec.rst

 - Be event oriented
 - Be extensible
 - Be easy to bridge
+- Be dynamic

-- More and more advanced modular systems are showing up, things should be dynamics
+  - More and more advanced modular systems are showing up, they require

     - dynamic ports
     - dynamic parameters

 - Full MIDI access
+- Use flexible designs, give the option:

+  - Today most plugin and host manufacturer have their own ideas, and supports multiple formats.
+CLAP should not force one into a particular idea/design.
+For example, an host which do not want to send MIDI data to the plugin, should be able to translate MIDI CCs into parameter automation.
+On the other hand, an host which wants to give full MIDI access to the plugins, should be able to as well.
+  - 32 bits or 64 bits audio?
+32 bits is mandatory and 64 bits is
+    an option.

 Specification
 =============